trofimovamw/GInCovPipe/README.md

 #### 2.4 Binning parameters
 You also have to set the parameters for some of the binning methods in [`config.yaml`](./config.yaml).
 You can set the number of sequences per bin, and the number of days.
-Parameters should be given as a list.
+Parameters can be given as an array.
 Additionally, minimal bin size and maximal days span should be provided.

 ```